FEValues

 source

-A FaceValues object facilitates the process of evaluating values of shape functions, gradients of shape functions, values of nodal functions, gradients and divergences of nodal functions etc. on the faces of finite elements.
+A FacetValues object facilitates the process of evaluating values of shape functions, gradients of shape functions, values of nodal functions, gradients and divergences of nodal functions etc. on the facets of finite elements.

 Arguments: